 Worldwide Church of God History

-Reviewing the 1970's era aids in connecting and analyzing the strategic events that have unfolded in the Worldwide Church of God.
-This is a transcript of the message (See RE-2) given by Kenneth Westby,1 former WCG evangelist, and is helpful for exiters of Worldwide Church of God, or any of the authoritarian splinters.
+Reviewing the 1970s era aids in connecting and analyzing the strategic events that have unfolded in the Worldwide Church of God.
+This is a transcript of the message given by Kenneth Westby,1 former WCG evangelist, and is helpful for exiters of Worldwide Church of God, or any of the authoritarian splinters.

-More info about the 1970's era is covered in ESN's 1996 letter to author Janis Hutchinson; "Recapture True History" (OIU 2, Pt.
-1); Robert Gerringer 1975 Letter to Charles Hunting; and Armstrongism: Religion or Rip-Off?
-(An Exposé of the Armstrong Modus Operandi) by Marion J. McNair (especially see chap.
-17: "Doctrine--Battleground for Division" in the book).
+More info about the 1970s era is covered in ESN's 1996 letter to author Janis Hutchinson; "Recapture True History" (OIU 2, Pt.
+1); Robert Gerringer 1975 Letter to Charles Hunting; Armstrongism: Religion or Rip-Off?
+(An Exposé of the Armstrong Modus Operandi) by Marion J. McNair (see chap.
+17: "Doctrine--Battleground for Division" in the book) and The Broadway to Armageddon by William B. Hinson (see p.
+91: "Executive Exodus" which lists all the ministers).

-Other testimonies which have exposed exploitations by WCG and leaders are: Richard Plache; "My Story" by C. Wayne Cole; "Firing & Disfellowshipping" by David L. Antion; Communiqué From The Council Requesting Garner Ted Armstrong's Removal and Jack Kessler 1981 Letter.
+Other testimonies which have exposed exploitations by WCG and leaders are: Richard Plache; "My Story" by C. Wayne Cole; "Firing & Disfellowshipping" by David L. Antion (audio tapes/CDs with ESN); Communiqué Requesting the Removal of Garner Ted Armstrong and Jack Kessler 1981 Letter.

 Note: A few non-pertinent comments (especially toward the beginning of the message) have been omitted.